 Frequent irrigation and longer periods of shade have contributed to the formation of garden soils.

-Due to the high organic matter content, garden soils contain large amounts of important nutrients, including major nutrients such as nitrogen, phosphorus, and potassium, and magnesium, calcium, and micronutrients such as selenium and manganese.
+Due to the high organic matter content, garden soils contain large amounts of important nutrients, including not only major nutrients such as nitrogen, phosphorus and potassium, but also magnesium, calcium and micronutrients such as selenium and manganese.

 Soil organisms provide essential nutrients to the soil, break down organic matter to form humus, and ensure adequate soil aeration; soil organisms are abundant in garden soil.

 If the soil is too acidic, nutrients will dissolve faster and plants will be able to take up nutrients more fully.
-However, since plants cannot absorb too many nutrients, some nutrients are lost and may leach into groundwater, which can hurt the environment and lead to eutrophication, among other things.
+However, since plants cannot absorb too many nutrients, some nutrients are lost and may leach into groundwater, which can have a negative impact on the environment and lead to eutrophication, among other things.

 The use of compost products will strengthen the soil's buffering capacity against pH fluctuations.
 In addition, the alkalinity in the compost will ensure that the soil does not acidify.

-The purpose of composting is to produce humus, which in the nutrient cycling process holds nutrients for the soil and improves or maintains soil fertility.
+The purpose of composting is to produce humus, which in the nutrient cycling process to hold nutrients for the soil and improve or maintain soil fertility.
 The composting process begins with the biological decomposition of organic matter.
 The activity of soil organisms and the rate of organic matter decomposition rate depends on.

 ▸ The temperature of the soil interior and surface layers

 ▸ Oxygen content

 If organic matter enters the soil through compost or plant residues, substances that are easily mineralized, such as proteins and monosaccharides, are broken down first.
 In this process, minerals that are present in plant cells in the form of salts or that are easily decomposed are released.
 The intermediate products of the decomposition process with tannins, waxes or persistent substances such as cellulose and lignin are broken down more slowly.